ajmasia/cities-quiz/README.md

 ## Instalation

-To install this template run `npm i` from root directory.
+To install this app run `npm i` from root directory.

 ## Configuration